verveguy/tana-helper/README.md

 ## Experimental deployment to Deta Space
 If you want to host this service somewhere, there's experimental support for Deta Space in the main branch.
 Learn more about Deta Space [here](https://deta.space/).

-However, there's something wrong with Tana Proxy fetch right now...
+However, there's something wrong with Tana Proxy fetch right now...so this needs more work.

-# Usage
+# Developer usage

 There's a few different services provided by tana-helper: you may not want all of them.
 You can remove services by modifying the file `src/main/py`.
 Comment out the line for the service you don't want.